Brazil's President Jair Bolsonaro tests positive for coronavirus | DW | 07.07.2020

 WHO wishes Bolsonaro 'speedy recovery'

-Bolsonaro is 65-years-old, the age range considered by medical experts as a risk group.
+Bolsonaro is 65-years-old, putting him at the very bottom end of the age range considered by medical experts as a higher risk group.

-World Health Organization Executive Director Mike Ryan said the agency wishes Bolsonaro a "full and speedy recovery" from the coronavirus.
+World Health Organization Executive Director Mike Ryan said the agency wished Bolsonaro a "full and speedy recovery."

 Read more: Coronavirus: Is Brazil the new epicenter?

-Bolsonaro said that in the next few days, he will communicate via video conference from the official presidential residence, Alvorado Palace, in Brasilia, adding that he would use assistants to sign documents.
+Bolsonaro said that he would work from the official presidential residence in Brasilia, Alvorado Palace, in the next few days, communicating via video conferences.
+Assistants would sign documents on his behalf if necessary.

-The president said he had also cleared his schedule for the week, cancelling planned trips to the states of Bahia and Minas Gerais.
+The president said he had also cleared his schedule for the week, canceling planned trips to the states of Bahia and Minas Gerais.

-Since the beginning of the outbreak, Bolsonaro has minimized the risks of the virus, which has killed 65,000 people in Brazil and infected 1.6 million, initially calling it "a little flu."
-He has often appeared in public to shake hands with supporters and mingle with crowds, often without a face mask.
+Since the beginning of the outbreak, Bolsonaro has often talked down the risks of the virus, which has killed 65,000 people in Brazil and infected 1.6 million.
+He initially called it "a little flu."
+He has often appeared in public to shake hands with supporters and mingle with crowds, often without a face mask and often at protests against the restrictions imposed by regional governors in Brazil.
+A court ordered him last month to wear a face mask in public.

-Bolsonaro has said his background as an athlete would safeguard him from the coronavirus.
+Bolsonaro has also said in the past that his background as an athlete would safeguard him from the coronavirus.
+The former paratrooper's degree, from 1983, was in physical education at a military college.